yj-shrest/SuiPlaygroundFrontend/README.md

-# 🎮 AI Game Generator Frontend
+# 🎮 SUI Playground Frontend

 This is the **React.js frontend** for the AI Game Generator project — a platform where users can **generate**, **play**, **update**, and **remix** HTML5 mini-games using natural language prompts.